Transfer VHS to digital.

 This is where the magic happens.
 Cue up your VHS tape to the beginning of the footage you want to capture.
 Press play on your VCR, and then immediately click the record button in your software.
 The video will record in real-time, so a 60-minute tape will take 60 minutes to digitize.
 You’ll want to monitor the recording to ensure everything looks and sounds right.
 Once the tape is finished, or you’ve reached the end of the section you want to save, simply stop the recording in the software and then stop the VCR.

-Step 5: Save and Organize Your Digital Files
+Step 5: Save, Edit, and Organize Your New Files

 After you stop recording, the software will prompt you to save your new digital video file.
 It’s best to choose a common format like MP4 for broad compatibility.
 Give the file a descriptive name, like "FamilyChristmas_1995," so you can easily find it later.
 If you want to trim unwanted parts or make small edits, you can import the file into a video editing program.
 Once you’re happy with the result, be sure to back up your files to a cloud service or an external hard drive for safekeeping.